 Whether you call it “Article 15”, or “Captain’s Mass”, or refer to it as “NJP”, or “Office Hours,” non-judicial punishment is a process used by all five armed forces to handle misconduct by military members.
 It serves as an alternative to court-martial for offenses that warrant disciplinary punishment but are not serious enough to require a court-martial prosecution.
 If your command is alleging misconduct on your part and your commanding officer is considering a non-judicial form of punishment; it is imperative that you understand how this process works and what your rights are under UCMJ Article 15.
 Only in this way, will you be able to make an informed and tactical decision between accepting the non-judicial proceedings or pursuing trial by court-martial.
 At Monder Law Group, we have years of experience serving all our military service members in San Diego.
-We will help guide you thru the military justice system, fighting the allegations against you and ensuring that your rights are protected at all times.
+We will help guide you thru the military protective order justice system, fighting the allegations against you and ensuring that your rights are protected at all times.

 Understanding Uniform Code of Military Justice Article 15

 Pursuant to UCMJ Article 15, “the imposition and enforcement of disciplinary punishment for any act or omission is not a bar to trial by court-martial for a serious crime or offense growing out of the same act or omission, and not properly punishable under this article; but the fact that a disciplinary punishment has been enforced may be shown by the accused upon trial, and when so shown shall be considered in determining the measure of punishment to be adjudged in the event of a finding of guilty.”